exercism/jq/concepts/comparison/introduction.md

 ```

 You need to be careful when you compare two variables that appear to contain numeric values but are of type string.
-Due to the dictionary order, the result will not be the same as comparing values of type `Number`.
+Due to the dictionary order, the result will not be the same as comparing values of type number.

 ```jq
 10 < 2,     # => false